ajayjawanjal/college-demo/README.md

 # college-demo
-this is my first public respository
+This is my first public respository
+Author-Ajay Jawanjal